 Bank Account Bonuses

-But what about when a bank bonus is issued in the form of points or miles?
+But what happens when a bank bonus comes in the form of points or miles?

 - Deposit $5,000 or more within 30 days of account opening.